“We cannot achieve greatness unless we lose all interest in being great.” – Thomas Merton

 Explore More About Thomas Merton

-If you’re interested in learning more about Thomas Merton and their impact on history, here are some recommended resources:
+If you’re interested in learning more about Thomas Merton and his impact on history, consider these recommended resources:

 As an Amazon Associate, we earn from qualifying purchases.